Free Resources

 Donut Chart

-A donut chart is a variant of the traditional pie chart that displays data as a circular graph with a hole (or "donut hole") in the center.
-Like a pie chart, a donut chart represents the relationship between parts and the whole.
-However, the empty center allows for additional information or labels to be displayed, making it more informative and visually appealing.
+A Donut Chart is a variant of the traditional pie chart that displays data as a circular graph with a hole (or "donut hole") in the center.
+Like a Pie Chart, a donut chart represents the relationship between parts and the whole.
+However, the empty center allows for additional information or labels to be displayed, making it more informative and visually appealing

-Use Cases
+Uses Cases

-Donut charts are commonly used when you want to show the contribution of various categories or subcategories to a total while also providing context or additional data.
+Donut Charts are commonly used when you want to show the contribution of various categories or subcategories to a total while also providing context or additional data.
 Here are some common use cases:

-• Budget Allocation: Donut charts can display how a budget is divided among different expense categories, with the center hole used to provide additional information, such as the total budget amount or a summary.
+• Budget Allocation: Donut Charts can display how a budget is divided among different expense categories, with the center hole used to provide additional information, such as the total budget amount or a summary.

 • Survey Responses: When visualizing survey results, donut charts can represent the distribution of responses to multiple-choice questions, with the center used to display the total number of respondents or the question being asked.